 - Presentations to community groups on grizzly bears, black bears, wolves, and cougars.
 We can help people understand the Endangered Species Act and the wolf and grizzly bear recovery process, as well as how to live and recreate safely in areas where these animals are present.

 - Informal community gatherings to discuss topics related to bears, wolves, and cougars.

 - Opportunities for recognizing individuals and businesses that take steps to make their home and community wildlife safe.

-- Products such as brochures, posters, and fact sheets for you to distribute to friends and family, or through your businesses help with our fundraising efforts.
+- Products such as brochures, posters, and fact sheets for you to distribute to friends and family.

 - WWO can provide the NW Bear education Trailer to events in your community.